The-Mikest-Mike/WebQuiz-DevNet/README.md

-# Flask-Web-Quiz-App-DevNet-Mock-Exam
+# Overview

-This is a flask quiz app that allows users to answer multiple-choice questions.
-The app provides questions, answer options, and explanations for correct answers.
+Flask quiz app that allows users to answer multiple-choice questions.
+Provides questions, answer options, and explanations for correct answers.
 Users can navigate through the questions and get their score at the end.

 ## Structure of Folders: